Investment mandate for CEO of Norges Bank Investment Management

 NBIM CEO is responsible for providing well-founded and documented advice on investment strategy and other aspects of the investment management of the Fund to Norges Bank Executive Board, including but not limited to matters concerning strategic asset allocation, benchmark indices, investment limits and investment risk.

-Advice can be provided on the initiative of NBIM CEO or on request from Executive Board.
+Advice can be provided on the initiative of NBIM CEO or on request from the Executive Board.

 1.3 Asset allocation